2014–2015 Academic Year

 Student Waiver Process

 Students who do not want to be enrolled in the Student Health Insurance Plan can waive it by providing proof of comparable coverage.
-All waiver forms must be submitted by September 14, 2012, for the academic year and by January 25, 2013 for the spring semester only.
+All waiver forms must be submitted by September 12, 2014, for the entire academic year or by January 23, 2015 for the spring semester only.
 Students who do not complete a waiver by the deadline will be charged for the student only premium and enrolled in the Student Blue Plan.

 Waivers can be submitted electronically on the Agora Portal.
-International students and students under the age of 18 must complete a written waiver.
+Students under the age of 18 must complete a written waiver.
 The form must be signed by the student and a parent or guardian (if under the age of 18).
 Written waivers are available on the Student Services Forms web page.

 Qualifying Student Health Insurance Program (SHIP)

-Students are not eligible for any of the subsidized Commonwealth Care programs.
-They are eligible for the insurance plans offered through Commonwealth Choice but should review these plans carefully, because they may have high deductibles and limited benefits.
+Students are eligible for the insurance plans offered through the Health Connector but should review these plans carefully, because they may have high deductibles.

-You will receive an insurance ID card at either the on-campus or local address that BC has on file for you.
+If you are continuing on the Student Blue Plan from last year, your ID card is still valid.
+You will not be issued a new one.
+If you are new to the Student Blue Plan, you will receive an insurance ID card at either the on-campus or local address that BC has on file for you.
+Please keep your local address up-to-date to ensure proper delivery.
 Carry your insurance ID card at all times.
 Show it to any health care provider or pharmacy before receiving care or filling a prescription.

 If you need to see a doctor before you receive your ID, tell the provider that you are covered by the Blue Cross Blue Shield Student Blue Plan offered through Boston College.
 You do not need your card in order to be eligible to receive benefits.
-Your provider can call Gallagher Koster at 800-394-4026 to verify eligibility.
+Your provider can call Gallagher Student Health & Special Risk at 800-394-4026 to verify eligibility.

 Boston College is pleased to offer the Blue Cross Blue Shield Student Blue Plan as our student health insurance plan.
 Students will have access to the BCBS nationwide network of preferred providers and pharmacies and to other BCBS programs, such as fitness benefits reimbursement for designated weight loss programs, or "Living Healthy Naturally" — discounts on different types of complementary and alternative medicine services.